 The upper branch is called the ophthalmic branch.
 This branch supplies sensation to the forehead, most of the scalp, and parts of the front of the face.
 The middle, or maxillary, branch services the cheek, the top lip, the upper jaw and gums, and the side of the nose.
 The lower, or mandibular, branch supplies sensation to the lower lip, jaw, teeth, and gums.
 One of the more unusual types of numbness in the facial area affects only the chin, in which case it is the mandibular branch that has been adversely affected by some condition.

 There are approximately 12 primary causes of facial numbness plus the catch-all idiopathic cause where the face can become numb but the cause or causes remain unknown.
-Some of these causes will result in temporary numbness, some will cause a permanent loss of sensation, and still others can result in alternating periods of numbness or partial numbness together with periods during which normal sensations are felt.
+Some of these causes will result in temporary numbness or face tingling, some will cause a permanent loss of sensation, and others can result in alternating periods of numbness or partial numbness together with periods during which normal sensations are felt.

 Primary Causes of Facial Numbness